2012–13 FC Basel season: Domestic Cup

 The winners of Round 3 played in the quarter-finals and these were played in the new year.
 The ties were drawn, there is no home advantage granted in the draw.
 Basel were drawn away from home against FC Thun.
 Head coach Murat Yakin had changed the team significantly compared to their last game Six players were left out, Schär, Park, Cabral, Stocker and Streller were given a day off, Fabian Frei and Salah initially sat on the bench.
 Less than twelve minutes had passed in the Arena Thun, which was almost embarrassingly empty for a Cup quarter-final, when Alexander Frei was present for the first FCB chance.
 Newcomer Mohamed Elneny launched Philipp Degen with a great ball and as his cross came Frei cleverly ran free to head home.
 Basel controlled the game, created chances but did not succeed to add a goal.
 In the second period they limited themselves to managing the result and promptly they conceded the equalizer in the 79th minute.
 After a corner kick, Mathieu Salamand, who had just been substituted in seconds before, was able to bring the ball to the middle, where FCB goalie Yann Sommer did not react and Marco Schneuwly was able to nod home from four meters out.
-After this shock, Basel pulled themselves together, found their way back into the game and in the in extra time they dominated.
+After this shock, Basel pulled themselves together, found their way back into the game and in the extra time they dominated.
 Salah missed a first big chance in the 93rd minute when he sprinted with the ball past the Thun goalkeeper, but then also past the goal.
 FCB had to bite until the 115th minute, before they scored the second, decisive goal.
 Initiated nicely by Marcelo Diaz and processed even better by Fabian Frei down the right wing, Alex Frei scored with a direct volley from five meters.